varunbw/leetcode-helper/FAQ.md

 This works because file streams work the same way as `cin` does.

+#### Passing data from the command line
+If you don't want to use files for some reason, you can provide command line arguments as well by using the `ArgsParse_` functions instead, that take stuff from the command line.
+Pass the parameters correctly, reference comments to figure out what they need.

+#### Parsing data from cin instead of the file
+Simply pass `cin` as a parameter to the `FileParse_` functions instead.

+## How do I make data structures like trees, graphs, etc?
+Functions like `CreateLinkedList`, `CreateBinaryTree`, `CreateGraph`, etc. all expect their own format.
+Refer the comments to figure out what argument to pass, and what you as the return value.

 ## How do I know what a function does?
 ~~Practice literacy~~ You can hover over a function in VS Code or other editors like it, and it'll show you the comment explaining what the function does.
 Alternatively, you can directly go to either the header file [lch.h](include/lch.h), or the functions respective source file in `src/`.